cmbi/FAIRDataPoint-client/README.md

+## This is an enhanced FAIR Data Point client, specifically the search capability is enhanced by expanding the search keywords with associations terms extracted froma an ontology.
+This work is supported by a SURF-DCC pilot, [Enhancing FAIR Data Point's Search Capability as a FAIR Service](https://www.surf.nl/en/news/surf-honors-7-proposals-in-the-3rd-call-for-proposals-for-digital-competence-centers).

 # FAIR Data Point Client

 > Client application for the [FAIR Data Point](https://github.com/cmbi/FAIRDataPoint) providing an HTML-based user interface for browsing the metadata and administration, with enhanced semantic search capability.